-To get benefits, your child must be unmarried and one of the following:
+To receive benefits, your child must be unmarried and meet one of the following requirements:

-- Younger than age 18. - 18-19 years old and a full-time student (no higher than grade 12). - 18 or older and developed a qualifying disability before age 22.
+- Younger than age 18. - 18-19 years old and a full-time student at an elementary or secondary school (no higher than grade 12). - 18 or older and have a qualifying disability that began before age 22.